2121 Ala Wai

 Across 37 listings, several explicitly mention building access control but none describe a keyed or fob-restricted elevator.
 Security is referenced frequently: e.g., '24/7 security,' 'secured building with resident manager and security guard,' and 'fob entry' (2 listings note 'fob entry' for the building, not the elevator).
 One listing notes '3 elevators' and another 'large lobby and 3 elevators' without any hint of key or fob access.
 No remarks state 'keyed elevator,' 'fob elevator,' or similar, and there is no conflicting evidence.
 Given 0 of 37 listings mention restricted elevator access while many detail other security features, the declared value of False is well supported, though absence of mention is not absolute proof.

-The remarks repeatedly describe secure access using fob/key-card style entry.
+The listings repeatedly describe secured entry with fob/card-style access, including explicit "fob entry" wording.
 That is strong evidence the building has a card/fob security system.

-Security guard service is strongly supported by both MLS data and public remarks.
-Numerous listings mention '24/7 security,' '24-hour security,' 'on-site security,' and 'security guard,' indicating this is a real building-level feature rather than a copy-paste anomaly.
-The evidence is consistent across multiple agents and listing versions.
+Security guard service is strongly supported by both MLS history and current remarks.
+Roughly a dozen listings explicitly mention it, with multiple agents using phrases such as "24/7 security," "24-hour security," "security guard," "security patrol," and "on-site security," which suggests this is a real building feature rather than a copy-paste mistake.
+The evidence is consistent across many listings and appears stable over time.

 Across 37 listings, many mention general security but none explicitly reference video systems.
 Phrases include '24/7 security' (3 listings), '24-hour security' (2 listings), and multiple notes of a 'security guard' or 'on-site security' (at least 6 listings).
 Several also say 'secured building' or 'secured entries' and mention fob entry, but no listing states 'security cameras,' 'video surveillance,' 'CCTV,' or similar.
 There is no contradictory claim that cameras are absent, but the complete silence on video in all 37 listings weakens support.
 Given only generic security references, the declared value of True for security_video is not supported, though cameras may exist but are unadvertised.